bjchia/bjchia.github.io/motivation.md

 The older you are, the harder you have to work

-Embracing your fears to turn that into the biggest gift in your life
+Embracing your fears to turn that into the biggest gift in your

+“The heart cannot be taught in a classroom intellectually, to students mechanically taking notes….
+Good, wise hearts are obtained through lifetimes of diligent effort to dig deeply within and heal lifetimes of scars….
+You can’t teach it or email it or tweet it.
+It has to be discovered within the depths of one’s own heart when a person is finally ready to go looking for it, and not before.”

 **Source of Fountain of Youth: Work**